A Clear and Present Danger:

 Today, the platforms that dominate the internet have the power to determine whose voice is heard.
 Facebook, Google, and a handful of other social media platforms enjoy huge profits from content that they do not pay for.
 As Internet platforms draw attention, profit from ads and uncompensated posts, the news industry—the public’s primary generator of reliable information— has experienced decades of decline and hundreds of local communities have no coverage of local politics, health, police, or corruption.
 The Constitution mentions and protects only one private industry: the press—and at this moment, local, regional and even national news media are on the ropes or dying.

-A Clear and Present Danger is presented as part of Cal Performances’ ongoing Illuminations: Fact or Fiction programming, which examines what happens when alteration of the truth—even the deliberate dissemination of disinformation—begins to affect our ability to tell fact from fiction, and how this challenge is impacting today’s world.
+A Clear and Present Danger was presented as part of Cal Performances’ 2020/21 Illuminations: Fact or Fiction programming, which examines what happens when alteration of the truth—even the deliberate dissemination of disinformation—begins to affect our ability to tell fact from fiction, and how this challenge is impacting today’s world.

 Martha Minow is the 300th Anniversary University Professor at Harvard University, where she has taught at Harvard Law School since 1981 and served as dean from 2009–17.
 Her courses include advanced constitutional law; fairness and privacy; family law; international criminal justice; law and education; and law, justice, and design.
 An expert in human rights, constitutional law, and advocacy for members of racial and religious minorities and for women, children, and persons with disabilities, Minow also writes and teaches about media policy, privatization, technology and ethics, military justice, and ethnic and religious conflict.